A New Hard Fork of Bitcoin

 In contrast, Bitcoin took a more reasonable path: 0% premine at genesis, 87.5% of the coins released continuously over 12 years.
 This punishes latecomers appropriately, but not so much that they leave the coalition.
 The Bitcoin UTXO set (unlike its Altcoin counterparts) has “moral glue” holding it together – those who bought Bitcoin, partly embrace a shared vision [of an alternative to banking].
 It is a team effort.

-Since I instead favor a UTXO-fork of Bitcoin, then what of the other UTXO-forks?
-Are they any good?
-Well, BCH I have already discussed (in question 7).
-BSV: is a fork of BCH (not BTC), and its litigious lying sociopath founder has already driven away all reasonable people.
-The others (“BitcoinGold”, “BitcoinDiamond”, etc), are frivolities.
-People wanted free money; and it was easy to recompile the software with a new name – and some people wanted to de-legitimize BCH, and muddy the waters.
-Therefore, only BCH presented a serious vision.
+Well, BCH we have already discussed (in question 7).
+BSV is a fork of BCH (not BTC), and its litigious and ridiculous founder has speedily driven away all reasonable people.
+The other forks (“BitcoinGold”, “BitcoinDiamond”, etc), are frivolities.
+These forks were not attempts to compete with BTC.
+They did not aspire to be the #1 coin.
+They were created because people wanted free money; and because it was easy to recompile the software with a new name.
+Probably, many of them were created to de-legitimize BCH (with the goal of muddying the waters, in that debate).
+Therefore, out of all the hard forks, only BCH presented a serious vision.
 The others are knockoff cash-grabs.
+(We discussed BCH in question 7.)

-It would be nice if there were quality Altcoins out there.
-The dogshit quality of today’s Altcoins has, lamentably, contributed to Bitcoin’s complacency – and its demise.
+The dogsh\t quality of today’s Altcoins has, lamentably, contributed to Bitcoin’s complacency.
 As Gary says, in Pokemon Red/Blue: “My rival should be strong to keep me sharp!” – but there are no strong Altcoins, and so Bitcoin has lost its edge.

-But – without a community of genuinely interested users, the mere activation of Bip300 will do very little.
+The bigger problem is the community.
+Without a community of genuinely interested users, the mere activation of Bip300 will do very little.